tkimhofer/msbrowser/README.md

 # Documentation
-Descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the menu above.
+A descriptions of all *centWave* peak picking parameters can be found under the **centWave Resources** option in the menu above.

+# Feedback
+Do you want to get involved in improving the app?
+[Drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)